sagemath/trac_to_gh/Issue 5580.md

 # Issue 5580: preparsing error in recursive load of .sage files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5580

 Original creator: was